-Among Idaho’s 115 school districts, 75 are in rural locales, with half of those also considered remote.
-To ensure all of the state’s 745 schools receive equitable resources and support, the Idaho State Department of Education (ISDE) has requested technical assistance from NWCC on the following priority areas:
+Of Idaho’s 115 school districts, 75 are in rural locales—half of which are considered remote.
+To ensure the state’s 745 schools receive equitable resources and support, the Idaho State Department of Education (ISDE) has requested technical assistance from NWCC on the following priority areas:

-Working with SDE and the Northwest’s four other state education agencies (SEAs), we provide capacity-building support to meet the educational needs of American Indian/Alaska Native students.
-We do this by helping the SEAs’ Indian education coordinators share resources and lessons learned with each other, as well as by providing technical assistance to individual SEAs through state-level projects with regional implications.
-For example, we have supported SDE staff in creating an Indian education plan for the state and the Nez Perce Tribal Education Agency in assuming greater responsibility for the schools that serve their students.
+Working with ISDE and the Northwest’s four other state education agencies (SEAs), we build stakeholders’ capacity to meet the educational needs and support the strengths of Native students.
+We do this by facilitating a professional learning network among the SEAs’ Indian education coordinators so that they can share resources, promising practices, and lessons learned.
+In addition, we provide technical assistance to individual SEAs through state-level projects with regional impacts.
+For example, we have supported ISDE staff members in developing and implementing a revised American Indian education plan for the state.

 Collaborating for Rural Innovation and Student Engagement

 In 2013, NWCC and our partners at Boston College created an educator network.
 The goal: Reduce isolation by connecting educators from some of the region’s most rural and remote districts.
 Today, the Northwest Rural Innovation and Student Engagement (NW RISE) Network convenes teachers and leaders from more than 30 districts in five states (including eight districts in Idaho), along with SEA staff members, to collectively improve student outcomes and engagement across the region.